Sound of Music Movie Tour In Salzburg:

 Sound Of Music Movie Tour Connection: All of the lake terrace scenes at the Von Trapp home were filmed here.
 These include Maria falling off the boat into the lake with the children, Captain hearing the children sing, drinking pink lemonade, and the lakeside horse statues framing up Untersberg Mountain.
 Leopold Palace was the original home of the Gazebo during filming.
 The main foyer and staircase along with the golden ballroom from this mansion were re-created and filmed in a Hollywood studio.

 13. Frohnburg Palace:

-The grounds of the mansion are now the Mozarteum Music Academy, but the gates and wall from the movie are both accessible right next to the road.
-If you are visiting in July or August you can stay here in the dorms here as school is not in session for as cheap as 38 euros a night with a 3 night minimum.
+The grounds of the mansion have been part of the Mozarteum Music Academy since 1950, but the gates and wall from the movie are both accessible right next to the road.
+If you are visiting Salzburg in July or August, you can stay here in the dorms here as the school is not in session for as cheap as 38 euros a night with a 3-night minimum.

 14. The Sound of Music Pavilion:

 About The Sound of Music Pavilion: One of the most famous and romantic scenes of The Sound of Music was filmed in this timeless gazebo when Liesl sings ’16 going on 17′.
 Liesl badly twisted her ankle filming these scenes but was luckily able to tough it out.
 Later in the movie, Maria and Captain fall further in love while singing ‘Something Good‘ in the gazebo.
 It is still one of the most romantic stops today on our Sound of Music movie tour.